Baptize (album)

 Baptize is the eighth studio album by American metalcore band Atreyu.
-It was released on June 4, 2021 through Spinefarm Records and was produced by John Feldmann.
-It is the first album not to feature vocalist and founding member Alex Varkatzas who left the band in September 2020.
+It was released on June 4, 2021, through Spinefarm Records and was produced by John Feldmann.
+It is the first album not to feature vocalist and founding member Alex Varkatzas who left the band in September 2020 although he is credited on the album for song writing and lyrics as he worked on it shortly before being removed from the band, and the first to feature Kyle Rosa on drums.
 The album received polarized reviews from music critics, with praise going towards the ambition, but criticism primarily going to lack of focus and consistency.

 Background and promotion

 In late August 2020, it was rumored that vocalist Alex Varkatzas had left the band.
 After some uncertainty following these reports, the band officially announced that they were parting ways with Varkatzas a month later on September 30.
 On October 16, the band officially released the new single "Save Us" along with its music video.

 On March 4, 2021, the band released two singles, "Warrior" featuring Blink-182 drummer Travis Barker and "Underrated" along with two corresponding music videos.
 At the same time, the band announced the album itself, the album cover, the track list, and release date.
 On May 4, one month before the album release, the band released the fourth single "Catastrophe".
 A week later, they also unveiled the music video for the song.